Chung Do Kwan: Young Sik Choi

 Choi joined the Chung Do Kwan in 1958.
 He has trained with teachers such as Won Kuk Lee, Duk Sung Son, Yong Taek Chung, and Tae Hi Nam.
-Choi has won 12 gold medals in regional, national, and international contest.
+Choi has won 12 gold medals in regional, national, and international contests.
 Trained in Taekwondo, Kung-Fu, Kumdo, and Yudo.
 He became a presidential bodyguard in 1970-1973 also he has taught troops in South Korea and China.
 In 1976 Choi was invited to the United States by Master Chung, Nak Young.
 In July 2004 Grandmaster Choi was tested for his 9th Degree Black Belt by Grandmaster Cho and Master Park, Hae Man.
-This degree was granted by Grandmaster Uhm, Woon Kyu, Head of Kukkiwon Institute and Chung Do Kwan.
-Grandmaster Choi is the President of T.T.C.A (Traditional Taekwondo Chung Do Kwan Association) which he founded on Jan.
-1 1996.
+This degree was granted by Grandmaster Uhm, Woon Kyu, Head of Kukkiwon Institute, and Chung Do Kwan.
+Grandmaster Choi is the former President of T.T.C.A (Traditional Taekwondo Chung Do Kwan Association) which he founded on January 1, 1996.